Azure/azure-sdk-for-python/sdk/core/azure-core/samples/test_pyodide_integration/readme.md

 ## Sensitive values

 To run the tests, you need a `.env` folder in this directory with your sensitive values. see `example-env`.
 You can then access the values as environment variables using `os.getenv`.
+You will need to have your `textanalytics` key and endpoint as well as your Blob Storage key and url.

 ## Dependencies